What do you do in a hit and run accident?

 So, let’s get back to the heart of the matter.
 The first thing you should do is call the police and make an accident report.
 If you are injured, go seek medical treatment.
 Even without health insurance, any emergency room is required under federal law, to give medical treatment if you were in an accident.

 This is where things can get tricky.
 The next thing to do after the accident report and emergency medical treatment is to contact an accident attorney immediately.
 Why?
 Because you are in a very precarious situation.
 Most likely the driver that took off will not be found unless there are witnesses with valuable information.

 This may be more likely the case in a small town.
 I represented a client in the small town of Jackson last year that was involved in a hit and run accident.
 Luckily, a general description of what the guy looked like and what his car looked like helped track down the hit and run driver.
 This was a true benefit of being in a small town.
 Everyone knows everyone and what they drive.

 I was in a car accident in midtown Atlanta a few weeks ago.
 We were hit from the passenger’s side.
 I remember looking up and seeing a young girl ask me if we were alright.
-I looked to the passenger in our car, and we were fine.
+I looked at the passenger in our car, and we were fine.

 I, then asked her if she was alright.
 She looked confused and said that she was not in the accident.
 I looked at her car, and there was no damage.
-She said the other driver backed up and drove off down a one way street.
+She said the other driver backed up and drove off down a one-way street.
 We never saw her leave.
 There were witnesses, but none got her tag information.
 This raised an issue for my friend and his new car.

-Be sure to checkout our newest article on How to Stop Robocalls
+Be sure to check out our newest article on How to Stop Robocalls

 Property Damage in a Hit and Run Accident: Gap Coverage